 1. Support young people through our youth skills and work experience programs.

-2. Continuing to support disadvantaged children by providing free English and Indonesian lessons for homeless children, who desperately want to learn to read and write in Indonesian and English (white boards, equipment, mats, kids school packs, school resources)
+2. Continuing to support children's education in remote rural villages, by providing free English, Indonesian and Environment lessons (white boards, equipment, mats, kids school packs, school resources, books, dictionaries)

 3. Sponsor teachers salaries.
 It only costs $50 a month to pay a teacher for our free education programs.
 Children come along to learn English, Indonesian and the environment at our free Jungle School, Sunshine Class and Dream Class programs.

-4. Build community toilet and wash blocks for homeless and disadvantaged families, who do not have toilets or water connected to their homes, to provide them with safe water and sanitation.
+4. Build community toilet and wash blocks for remote rural communities, who do not have toilets or water connected to their homes, to provide them with safe water and sanitation.

 4. Empowering local people to run community conservation, reforestation and wildlife monitoring programs.
 These programs not only give the local people a sustainable income, the programs in turn help protect the long term survival of the orangutans and animals that live in this Wildlife Biolink, through this community action to protect and restore this fragile ecosystem needed for their survival.